boutiqueforaweek/boutiqueforaweek.github.io/_posts/2017-02-01-how-to-save-money-and-time-on-tagging-supplies.md

 For your clothing items you will need hangers.
 You can often find them for free with just a phone call!
 Try calling a few local dry cleaners.
 In the past, Consignors have donated bags of hangers to us because their dry cleaner gave them so much more than they needed for their items.
 Old Navy stores also are a great resource as they typically throw their hangers away every night.
 Don't forget to ask your family and friends if they have extra hangers, too.

 Target and Walmart both sell many tagging items at reasonable prices.
 If you have trouble finding hangers for your 4T and smaller sized clothes, both stores sell 10-packs of child-sized hangers for around a dollar.
 Don’t forget to check the dollar section at Target as well.
-They’ve sold packs of 60 zipties in the past.
+They’ve sold packs of 60 zip ties in the past.

 Finally, consider purchasing a tagging gun instead of using safety pins.
 Amazon's best seller (and well reviewed) tagging gun is only $10!
 It may take a few sales for this item to save you the money you would have spent on safety pins, but it will save you so much time!
 It really makes a huge difference.